circleguard/circlecore/README.md

 # Circlecore

 Circlecore is the backend of the circleguard project, available as a pip module.
 If you are looking to download and start using the program circleguard yourself, see [our frontend repository](https://github.com/circleguard/circleguard).
-If you would like to incorporate circleguard into your projects, read on.
+If you would like to incorporate circleguard into your own projects, read on.

 To clarify, this module is referred to internally as circlecore to differentiate it from the circleguard project as a whole, but is imported as circleguard, and referred to as circleguard in this overview.